raphaelsty/cherche/docs/api/eval/eval.md

 # eval

-Evaluate a pipeline using query and answers.
+Evaluate a pipeline using pairs of query and answers.